Dan-Duran/website-rsync-backup/README.md

 - Root access (sudo)
 - mutt (only if using SMTP for email notifications)
 - curl (for Postmark API calls)
-- sshpass (only if using password-based SSH authentication for remote backups)

 ## Installation